Why I do what I do

 When it comes to a university, my first degree is not even in art / design fields, but Marketing or Management instead.
 A lot of people asked me why I didn’t take a design / art-related major, to get into my answer is pretty simple: I chose Communication Management because I believed I can enhance my skill and performance in visual communication design; meanwhile, I got to explore other related communication subjects I was interested in and they would still be useful in the future.
 Besides, I felt graphic design is something that I can begin with myself by self-teaching and consuming good inspirations.
 Now I have proved myself!

-Having studied specialised communication courses, I have gained skills of managing varieties of communication tasks (most like marketing / communication strategy stuff).
+Having studied specialized communication courses, I have gained skills of managing varieties of communication tasks (most like marketing / communication strategy stuff).
 Despite my major in Communication Management, I started working as a freelance graphic designer as a way of contributing to my extra monthly allowance when I was in my junior year.
 Studying Communication benefits me a lot when it comes to 'designing' any tool to communicate and this led me to application of an interdisciplinary / multidisciplinary approach.

 After my graduation in 2015, I started my career path in a design field at digital (marketing) agencies to follow my intuition and passion.
 Knowing that my next goal was to get a master degree in design, I devoted my whole time to prepare myself to get accepted to master programs I wished for.
 In 2017, I also enrolled in art / design short courses (for credits) and a portfolio preparation course at Edinburgh College of Art at the University of Edinburgh for 3 months.